Francis Jeffers: Sheffield Wednesday

 On 9 August 2007, he joined Sheffield Wednesday on a three-year contract for an undisclosed fee.
 Jeffers made his debut in an opening-day 4–1 defeat at Ipswich Town.
 He sustained an injury which kept him out of action for all but 20 minutes of the first month of the 2007–08 season.

 After a lively start against Stoke City on 20 October 2007, Jeffers was on the end of a tackle from Ryan Shawcross and was stretchered off with ankle ligament damage.
 He was out for roughly seven weeks.
 Jeffers came back as a substitute on 10 December 2007 versus Hull City, but ended up on the losing team after a 1–0 loss.
 Just 48 hours later, Jeffers played at Hillsborough for the first time in two months, and not only played for 45 minutes of the match, but also scored the winning goal after 82 minutes from the penalty spot.
 This was Jeffers' second goal for Wednesday.

 In the summer of 2008, Jeffers had more problems with his ankle and also picked up a groin injury, leaving him injured until September 2008.
 He returned to first-team action with a 25-minute substitute appearance in a 6–0 defeat at Reading in mid September 2008 and then a further ten minutes against his former club Ipswich Town.
 Jeffers scored his third goal for the Wednesday on 17 January 2009 in a 4–1 win over Charlton at Hillsborough, but was sent off in the next match against Nottingham Forest for a foul on Joe Heath.

 On 25 August 2009, Jeffers was sent off for headbutting Port Vale player Tommy Fraser during the 2–0 League Cup defeat.
 Manager Brian Laws considered his behaviour unacceptable, fined the player the maximum permissible amount and placed him on the transfer list.

-Jeffers was released by Wednesday on 3 May 2010 after the club's relegation was confirmed to League One.
+Jeffers was released by Wednesday on 3 May 2010 after the club's relegation to League One was confirmed.
 After being released by Wednesday, Jeffers had a trial at newly promoted Blackpool.
 Ian Holloway wanted to give Jeffers a chance to prove himself but the trial proved to be unsuccessful and he was released.
 He then returned to Everton, but only to join in with training at Finch Farm in a bid to keep his fitness levels up.